One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Parque Explora

-People Watch at Botero Plaza and the Parque Berrio
+Enjoy Some People-Watching at Botero Plaza and Parque Berrio

 Botero has donated numerous art to his hometown Medellin (as well as Bogota) under the condition that his work is always available to the public for free.
 You can see his sculptures all around the Botero Plaza and if you take a short walk south you will find the Birds of Peace – two identical sculptures but one destroyed and the other in one piece.